Sanjaikee/Search-Algorithm/README.md

 i)	#Use a linear search method to match the item in a list.
 ```
 Program for linear search method to match the item in a list
-Developed by: Chandana Yendluri
+Developed by: Sanjai S
-RegisterNumber: 23011258
+RegisterNumber: 23003393
 '''
 def linearsearch(array,n,k):
     for i in range (0,n):